The first stable homotopy groups of motivic spheres: Convergence of the slice spectral sequence

 is $1$-connected, then for every cellular motivic spectrum $\E$ of finite type the canonical map

-is $1+\conn(\E)$-connected. \end{lemma} \begin{proof} Induction on the number of cells implies that the statement holds for motivic spectra with only finitely many cells.
+is $1+\conn(\E)$-connected. \end{lemma} \begin{proof} Induction on the number of cells implies the result for motivic spectra with finitely many cells.
 If $\E$ is cellular of finite type, consider the homotopy cofiber sequence

 where $\E_{(n)}$ is the subspectrum of $\E$ comprising the first $n$ cells.
-Since the connectivity of $\E/\E_{(n)}$ increases with $n$, and hence by assumption on $\Phi$ and Lemma~\ref{lem:connectivity-slices} also the connectivity of the slice completion $\slicecomp(\Phi(\E/\E_{(n)}))$, the Lemma follows. \end{proof}
+Since the connectivity of $\E/\E_{(n)}$ increases with $n$, and hence by assumption on $\Phi$ and Lemma~\ref{lem:connectivity-slices} also the connectivity of the slice completion $\slicecomp(\Phi(\E/\E_{(n)}))$, the result follows. \end{proof}

-\begin{corollary} Let $(S,\Lambda)$ be a compatible pair such that $S$ is the spectrum of a field.
+\begin{corollary} Let $(S,\Lambda)$ be a compatible pair where $S$ is a field.
 Suppose $\E$ has a $\Lambda$-cell presentation of finite type.
 Then the canonical map

 is $1+\conn(\E)$-connected. \end{corollary} \begin{proof} This follows from Lemmas \ref{lem:cone-eta-two} and \ref{lem:connectivity-slicecomp-cell-ft}. \end{proof}